 There was a significant amount of pre-requisite steps needed to get this project working e.g. setting up an Azure SQL database and loading data into it.
-This will be useful for later modules as a re-usable resource.
-It also touches on more advanced SQL content not covered in the course.
+This will be useful for later projects as a re-usable resource.